WasatchPhotonics/Wasatch.VCPP/README.md

 # Usage

-There are basically four ways you can use WasatchVCPP:
+There are basically five ways you can use WasatchVCPP:

 1. use the raw C functions (C API) to call precompiled WasatchVCPP.dll via C or C++
 2. use WasatchVCPP::Proxy (C++ API) to call precompiled WasatchVCPP.dll via C++
 3. compile WasatchVCPP.dll yourself, then call WasatchVCPP::Driver and
    WasatchVCPP::Spectrometer directly (having ensured perfect ABI alignment)
 4. import WasatchVCPP files into your own project, then call them directly
+5. make a copy of WasatchVCPPNet/WasatchVCPP.cs and call it from your C# program

 ## Discussion